macicco/pysat/source/tutorial.rst

 Custom Functions
 ----------------

 Science analysis is built upon custom data processing.
 To simplify this task and enable instrument independent analysis, custom functions may be attached to the Instrument object.
-Each function is run automatically when new data is loaded.
+Each function is run automatically when new data is loaded before it is made available in .data.

 **Modify Functions**